 How IUDs function is not perfectly understood.
 The majority of researchers however believe that IUDs work by inhibiting sperm transport rather than acting to prevent a fertilized egg from implanting in the uterine cavity.
 The best available scientific information dispels the myth that the IUD is an abortifacient.

-The first, the Mirena IUD (Berlex Pharmaceuticals, Inc), is a plastic device embedded with the hormone, levonorgestrel.
-This particular IUD is designed to last 5 years (although it contains 7 years of hormone) but can be easily removed any time prior to that should a woman wish to conceive.
-The advantage of the Mirena IUD is that after 2 or 3 cycles women experience lighterand lighter periods—many women stop having periods altogether.
+Mirena, Skyla and Liletta IUD A small, plastic device embedded with a hormone.
+IUDs are designed to last 3-5 years, but can be easily removed any time prior to that should a woman wish to conceive.
+The advantage of the IUD is that after 2 or 3 cycles women experience lighterand lighter periods—many women stop having periods altogether.
 The Mirena IUD is ideal for a woman who would like a spontaneous and safe method of contraception that is also seeking relief from otherwise heavy or painful menses and who wishes to avoid the inconvenience of a daily pill, a weekly patch or a monthly ring.
 Importantly, the Mirena contains no estrogen whatsoever!
 What little progesterone is in the IUD (about 20 micrograms per day) is largely confined to the uterus and causes only minimal levels of the progestin, levonorgestrel, in the blood stream. www.mirena.com

-The second IUD available today–ParaGard (Duramed Pharmaceuticals, Inc)—which is a device made of plastic and copper.
+The ParaGard (Duramed Pharmaceuticals, Inc)—which is a device made of plastic and copper.
 This is a non-hormone containing IUD that can be left in place for 10 years. www.paragard.com

 Are there women who should not use the IUD?